 Kief: Often spoken of with a slightly reverential tone, kief is a powdery substance gathered from the marijuana bud and known for having an incredibly strong, concentrated amount of THC within.
-Kief is a delicate thing and, while not rare, is pretty much the richest and most highly desired part of the marijuana plant.
-Think almost like cream rising to the top of fresh milk – Both still valued (and tasty) dairy products with good uses but one is just a bit… more so.
+While not rare, Kief is a delicate thing and is pretty much the richest and most highly desired part of the marijuana plant.
+Think almost like cream rising to the top of fresh milk – Both still valued (and tasty) dairy products with good uses, but one is just a bit… more so.
 Simply put, kief is The Good Stuff™.
 But what is kief?
 How do you collect it?
 And, most importantly, how do you use it?
-We’ll answer these questions and talk a bit more about the science behind kief in our article below.
+We’ll answer these questions and talk more about the science behind kief in our article below.

 What is Kief?

-Most kief, unless it is processed to be of the highest quality, is usually a mixture of plant material, trichomes and small resin glands.
+Unless it is processed to be of the highest quality, most kief is usually a mixture of plant material, trichomes, and small resin glands.
 Trichomes are glands that grow up and away from the plant as the flower bud develops; at the tip of these glands are little bulbous formations of sticky resin, which is what most people are looking to collect when gathering kief from their buds.

 Why Should I Collect Kief?

-However kief can be used in a variety of ways that plant matter cannot, and most cannabis extracts begin with a process that essentially strips the kief (and other cannabinoids) from the flower.
-Kief can be processed into hash, making for a very concentrated and portable smoking substance, or can further be turned into wax, shatter, oils, etc. etc. For people who need to take their cannabis with them hashish can be a great alternative to carrying around a plastic bag filled with bud.
+However, kief can be used in various ways that plant matter cannot, and most cannabis extracts begin with a process that essentially strips the kief (and other cannabinoids) from the flower.
+Next, Kief can be processed into hash, making for a very concentrated and portable smoking substance, or further turned into wax, shatter, oils, etc. For people who need to take their cannabis with them, hashish can be a great alternative to carrying around a plastic bag filled with bud.

 Kief is also an excellent substitution to smoking plant material for people with higher tolerances, particularly medical marijuana patients; the high concentration of cannabinoids & THC means that less needs to be smoked to achieve the desired results, also making it more likely to be effective.